raulpardo/pilot-tla/README.md

 # TLA+ Mechanization of PILOT semantics and refinements

-This repository accompanies the paper "Model-Checking the implementation of Consent".
+This repository accompanies the paper "Model-Checking the Implementation of Consent".
 The repository contains the TLA+ specification of the abstract semantics of privacy policy language PILOT and two refinements.

 The content of the repository is: